 EV Charger Electrode Conductor

-We recommend purchasing the Vici VC480C+ LCD Digital Micro-ohm Meter for frequent monitoring of your electric vehicle branch circuit electrode conductor resistance or continuity to maintain and troubleshoot your EV charger installation, especially in case you experience ground fault errors being displayed on your EV charger.
+We recommend purchasing the Vici VC480C+ LCD Digital Micro-ohm Meter for frequent monitoring of the resistance or continuity of the branch circuit electrode conductor in your electric vehicle, to maintain and troubleshoot your EV charger installation, especially if you experience ground fault errors displayed on your EV charger.

-When choosing the right EV charger grounding cable, the electric vehicle branch circuit electrode conductor size with be dependent on the electric vehicle branch circuit cable/wire size.
+When choosing the right EV charger grounding cable, the electrode conductor size for the electric vehicle branch circuit will depend on the branch circuit cable/wire size.

 Size of EV Charger Electrode Conductor

-According to IEC Regulation, the Earth Continuity Conductor should have a cross-sectional area of at least half of the thickest wire used in the installation, with a minimum of 6 mm².
+According to the IEC Regulation, the Earth Continuity Conductor should have a cross-sectional area of at least half of the thickest wire used in the installation, with a minimum of 6 mm².
 For Level 1 and Level 2 EV chargers, a 6 mm² is recommended.

 EV Charger Earthing Lead/Grounding Lead Conductor

-The point that connects the EV charger electrode conductor and the EV charger earth plate, EV charger earth pipe, EV charger earth rod, EV charger waterman earthing, or the EV charger strip earthing depending on your EV charger grounding or earthing method is known as the EV charger earthing lead/grounding lead conductor
+The point that connects the EV charger electrode conductor and the EV charger earth plate, EV charger earth pipe, EV charger earth rod, EV charger waterman earthing, or the EV charger strip earthing, depending on your EV charger grounding or earthing method, is known as the EV charger earthing lead/grounding lead conductor

-Not only does the EV charger earthing lead/grounding lead conductor connect the EV charger electrode conductor, and the underground EV charger earthing system, but we also use its connection points to maintain and repair an EV charger earth leakage and faults caused by the EV charger electrode conductor insulation faults as shown in the illustrative image below:
+Not only does the EV charger earthing lead/grounding lead conductor connect the EV charger electrode conductor, and the underground EV charger earthing system, but we also use its connection points to maintain and repair an EV charger earth leakage and faults caused by the EV charger electrode conductor insulation faults, as shown in the illustrative image below:

 The crucial step is ensuring a good connection on the EV charger earth leads using the black probe.
 If the lead isn’t directly accessible, a trailing lead (as detailed in our Guide to Testing EV Charger Earth Leakage and Faults) can be employed to reach the grounding point.